backdrop-contrib/slick/README.txt

 CURRENT DEVELOPMENT STATUS
 --------------------------------------------------------------------------------
 It is currently feature complete, I think.
-I only have 3 left TODOs related to the above nice to have, but that should not stop the proper release.
+I only have few left TODOs related to the above nice to have, but that should not stop the proper release.
 A proper release should be reasonable after proper feedbacks from the community, and a few small code cleanup where needed.
 Patches are very much welcome.